San Patricio State Forest: History

 The site of the forest was first developed for agriculture and cattle grazing and used to be a farm called Finca San Patricio.
 There used to be three mogotes on the site but two were destroyed to make way for the construction of the Villa Borinquen neighborhood and the Borinquen Towers complex.
 The third mogote still exists and it hosts a communications tower.
 The rest of the land was originally acquired by the US Army with the intention of developing residences for nearby Fort Buchanan.
 In 1962 the city of San Juan was experiencing a population boom and urban sprawl destroyed much of the original forest areas of the region.
 The area where the forest is located was not spared as if it was cleared to make way for more neighborhoods, and the only part of the forest to remain relatively untouched was that around the only remaining mogote.
 In 1960, the army left and abandoned the residences there and from 1974 to 1999 most of those residences were demolished.
 At the time the land was owned by the governmental Corporation for Housing and Urban Development (Spanish: Corporación de Renovación Urbana y Vivienda) or CRUV (today known as the Puerto Rico Department of Housing) and the land was intended to be developed to build housing of social interest but these were never built and the modern forest started to grow in the abandoned land.
 The area was considered one of the last green zones in San Juan and as such in 1998 the environmentalist group Ciudadanos Pro Bosque San Patricio, along with scientists and local residents, pushed to have the land be proclaimed a forest preserve.
-In August 3, 2000 the forest is proclaimed through an executive order and granted to the Puerto Rico Department of Natural and Environmental Resources (DRNA) to manage and preserve the secondary forest and its ecology.
+On August 3, 2000, the forest is proclaimed through an executive order and granted to the Puerto Rico Department of Natural and Environmental Resources (DRNA) to manage and preserve the secondary forest and its ecology.
 The goal of this proclamation is to preserve the forest for the purpose of recreation and scientific research.
 After being closed due to the destruction caused by Hurricane Maria in 2017, the forest has recently been revitalized and it re-opened in April of 2021.